Crowdfunding Small-Satellite Missions

 Regulatory Hurdles

-Regulatory frameworks add another layer of complexity.
-For instance, under current SEC guidelines, startups must adhere to a $5M cap in a 12-month window when raising under Regulation Crowdfunding.
-This limitation requires careful planning to ensure compliance while maximizing fundraising potential.
+Securities and Exchange Commission (SEC) guidelines, startups must adhere to a $5M cap in a 12-month window when raising under Regulation Crowdfunding.
+This limitation requires careful planning.
+It ensures compliance while maximizing fundraising potential.

 Sustaining Backer Interest